 Most prominently Dell, ASUS, HP, Acer, and Lenovo are the laptop brands in which function keys of the keyboard stop working.

-How to Fix Your Function Keys in Windows?
+How to Fix Function Keys Not Working on Windows 10 Issue?

 If the keyboard shortcuts are not working, then you will need to fix the issue with the following fixes and methods.
 Let’s take a look at the quick fixes first followed by the advanced methods.